Skip to Content

 Your local gardening center or nursery may not sell lacewings and ladybugs.
 If this is the case, you can find what you need on Google or Amazon.
 Dragonflies, some birds, and farmyard fowl will also happily eat asparagus beetles.

 Some gardeners use a soft-bristled brush and simply brush off larvae and eggs.
 Eggs and larvae will die on the ground.
+Using a brush makes it possible even for anyone squeamish about touching bugs.

 I know what you are thinking.
 You want to keep man-made chemicals and toxic pesticides out of your garden.
 I feel the same way.
 An OMRI approval means acceptance by the Organic Materials Review Institute.
-This certification means only ingredients approved by the USDA as organic are involved.
-Safer Brand Tomato and Vegetable Insect Killer is approved for use in organic gardens.
+This certification means that only ingredients approved by the USDA as organic are involved.
+“Safer Brand Tomato and Vegetable Insect Killer” is approved for use in organic gardens.
 Asparagus beetles hate it.
 You can probably find it at your local nursery.
 You can also pick it up online.

 Neem oil is a safe, natural pesticide that comes from the Azadirachta indica tree.
 It is good for killing asparagus beetles and other pests.
 Neem oil helps prevent mildew buildup as well.
-It is safe for soil and for use on edible plants.
+It is safe for the soil and for use on edible plants.
 Neem oil is both EPA and OMRI approved as a safe, non-toxic gardening product.

-Asparagus beetles control means protecting the entire plant.
+Asparagus beetle control means protecting the entire plant.
 These bothersome garden gremlins don’t care what part of an asparagus plant is unprotected.
 They will eat it all.
 That’s why row covers are so important.

 These lightweight fabrics or clothes protect an entire row of plants.
 They let mother nature in (water, air, sunlight) and keep asparagus beetles and other hungry insects and birds out.